microsoft/pxt-adafruit/docs/lessons/zoomer/quiz.md

 # zoomer quiz

-Measure the acceleration on the micro:bit in the "z" direction #LED #number #math #acceleration #docs
+Measure the acceleration on the micro:bit in the "z" direction.

 ## Name